emberjs/ember-test-waiters/API.md

 ### endAsync

 Should be used to signal the end of an async operation.
-Invocation of this method should be paired with a preceeding `beginAsync` call, which would indicate the beginning of an async operation.
+Invocation of this method should be paired with a preceding `beginAsync` call from this instance, which would indicate the beginning of an async operation.

 #### Parameters